hungcq/knowledge-repo/information-technology/microservices-patterns/11-developing-production-ready-services.md

       - Transparent decryption of sensitive data: encrypt/decrypt can be handled by config server before returning to service
       - Dynamic reconfig (eg via polling)
-    - Disadv: increased complexity: another highly available component that needs to be setup & maintain
+    - Disadv: increased complexity: another highly available component that needs to be set up & maintain
     - -> Use open source frameworks

 ### Observability
 - Goal: make the service easier to manage & trouble shoot
 - <img src="./resources/11.9.png" width="500"/>